Economies-of-scale in resource sharing systems: tutorial and partial review of the QED heavy-traffic regime

-Moreover, the results for the Gaussian random walk presented in Section \ref{ss:ex2} are applicable to this model and the key features of the QED scaling carry over to this more general setting as well using the CLT.
+Moreover, the results for the Gaussian random walk presented in Section \ref{ss:ex2} are applicable to this model and the key features of the QED scaling carry over to this more general setting.
 That is, for the bulk-service queue under the general assumptions above we get the QED approximation

 for small $\beta$.
 Thus, the many-sources framework shows that the QED scaling finds much wider application than just queueing models with Poisson input.